mitranim/wordplay/readme.md

 cullaboration (when the weakest links are culled) © Y

-cluboration (when they "encourage" you with beatings) © Y
+cluboration (when they "encourage" you with beatings; solving a problem as a group) © Y

 diemension (place that kills you; afterlife, like Hell) © M